As a search and rescue team crew leader, Outbound Dan Human delivers his best tips for hiking safely in all seasons.

 Now the other technique for avoiding mud is to skirt around it, heading off the trail.
 As the folks over at Leave No Trace will tell you: always walk in the center of the trail!
 If we all start edging around difficult patches, the forest will be all herd paths and no trees.
 Besides the obvious environmental reason, stepping off trail leads to more bug exposure and hazards that the trail builders wanted you to avoid.
 Plus there is that whole increased potential for getting lost.

 So what about that great gooey mud?
 My suggestion, is to avoid hiking in certain areas during mud season.
 This is especially true in mountainous areas with steep trails dealing with snow melt and spring rains.
 Vermont actually closes many of their 4,000-footer trails during mud season.
+In my area of Western New York, our trails are especially vulnerable during the month of April.
+I tend to stay off of them until the trails have hardened to avoid causing more erosion.

 If you can't find anywhere else to hike, then tighten up your boots and make sure your gaiters are snug.
 Use trekking poles to probe the bottoms of the mud pits and steady yourself on improvised bridges.
 Most of all, take it slow and remember to scrape the mud off your boots before dragging them in the tent.